margaretmf/margaretmf.github.io/vocabulary.md

 * Based on or influenced by personal feelings, tastes, or opinions
 * Relating to or denoting a case of nouns and pronouns used for the subject of a sentence

+## Embarass : ##
+* To make someone feel self-conscious or make someone feel badly about himself